isotopp/isotopp.github.io/_posts/2020-08-18-mysql-character-sets.md

 1 row in set (0.00 sec)
 {% endhighlight %}

-Switching my terminal to latin1, and then telling the database about this with `SET NAMES latin`, I get:
+Switching my terminal to latin1, and then telling the database about this with `SET NAMES latin1`, I get:

 {% highlight sql %}
 root@localhost [kris]> set names latin1;